“Team leadership is the secret that makes common people achieve uncommon results.” – Ifeanyi Onuoha

 There is no universal agreement on the specific duties of an FMEA facilitator.
 The roles and responsibilities of the person who is chosen to lead the FMEA team are very company specific.
 The following are thought-starters that can be considered.

-The next article in the FMEA Facilitation series is called Encouraging Participation and will discuss how to gain a balanced involvement and participation from each and every team member, including introverts and extroverts.
+The next article in the FMEA Facilitation series, titled Encouraging Participation, will discuss how to achieve balanced involvement and participation from every team member, including introverts and extroverts.
+Read Facilitation Skill #1: Encouraging Participation to dive into the specific techniques covered in that installment.

 Leave a Reply